KivalEvan/BeatSaber-MapCheck/README.md

 -   Uninstaller and Qwasyx (improving it) for note swing detection algorithm
 -   Top_Cat for math guidance
 -   BSMG Team for CORS proxy service
--   Others for indirect contribution
+-   Others for helpful feedback & indirect contribution